An art commission invoice provides independent artists with a means of requesting payment for the creation of a piece of art on request.

-When pricing an art commission it’s first and foremost that an artist understands their art is valuable.
+When pricing an art commission, it’s first and foremost essential that an artist understands their art is valuable.
 With the onset of digital artist marketplaces, art has decreased in value in many ways.
 It’s very important an artist doesn’t fall into this trap, as pricing art below it’s worth 1) sends a message to potential customers that the art is not of quality, and 2) it makes it near impossible for the artist to make a living.

 To price art effectively, the best starting point is to take the amount of time dedicated to creating the piece and charge an hourly rate that allows the artist to make a living.
 For example, a four (4) hour sketch shouldn’t be sold for $10.
 It should be sold a minimum of $32 (an $8/hr rate).
 However, charging upwards of $10 to $15/hr is common for the average artist.
-Additionally, the popularity of the artist and the desirability of the art being produced all factor into pricing as well.
+Additionally, the popularity of the artist and the desirability of the art being produced all factor into pricing.
 If an artist is regularly being requested to work on commission, the increased demand should play into the artist’s pricing structure as well.

 Overall, it’s important that independent artists price their work confidently and reflect any increase in demand in the pricing structures they offer.